plone/plone.docker/docs/scaling/swarm.rst

 traefik.frontend.rule: *Host:plone.traefik;AddPrefix:/VirtualHostBase/http/plone.traefik:80/Plone/VirtualHostRoot*

-Redeploy the configuration with same command as before:
+Redeploy the configuration with the same command as before:

 .. code-block:: shell

    docker deploy plone --compose-file plone-compose.yml

+.. topic:: Notes

+   This example assumes that Swarm manager node is also the load balancing node.
+   If more nodes are added make sure that ZEO server has a constraint to run only on a specific node.
+   Otherwise you might loose your site temporary when ZEO server migrates to another node (and new volume is created there).
+   This can be mitigated by using distributed volume driver on mounting the zeo-data from NFS.